Kitsukura-Shuzo

 The rice is grown in the fertile lands of Nagano, where the cool climate and pristine water contribute to its refined quality.
 By using this carefully cultivated rice, Kitsukura Shuzo produces sake that embodies the true essence of the Saku region—fresh, pure, and harmonious.

-Rice polished down to 59%, this Junmai offers a perfect balance of rice umami and a refreshing dryness, resulting in a crisp, elegant, and well-rounded taste
+Tachibana Junmai is a smooth and approachable Sake offering a perfect balance of rice umami and a refreshing dryness, resulting in a crisp and well-rounded taste.

 Join the Club